What is polychondritis?

 Even if their polychondritis is not severe enough to qualify for disability benefits, a person may still be eligible if they have other disabling conditions.
 Evaluators look at a person’s overall health when making a consideration, so it is essential to list all relevant medical conditions when applying for benefits.

 What the Insurance Company Needs From You and Your Medical Providers

 You will need to let the insurance company know about any doctors that have treated you for your polychondritis.
 They will need to get your medical records from those doctors when they are evaluating your claim.
 You may need to send those records yourself if your insurance company cannot get them from your doctors.
 If you have other medical conditions that can impact your quality of life, it is essential to include those records as well.

 The insurance company will need to see proof of your diagnosis and your ongoing symptoms, as well as evidence of how those symptoms affect your life.
 Providing detailed documentation is key to a successful claim.
 Residual Functional Capacity (RFC) assessments determine how you are affected by the condition and what you can do despite your limitations.
 It is used to determine what jobs you may still be qualified to perform.
 Make sure that you are as honest as possible with your doctors so that they can complete a correct RFC for you.

 You do not have to fight the insurance companies alone.
 An experienced disability attorney will guide you through the process and give you the best chance of getting the benefits you deserve for your polychondritis.

-The experienced disability attorneys at the Ortiz Law Firm can help you through every step of the process, from initial application to potential appeals.
+The experienced disability attorneys at the Ortiz Law Firm can help you through the process, from appeals to potential litigation.
 You can seek help without worrying about upfront costs or unexpected bills.
 Our experienced attorneys and supporting staff will focus on your case so you can focus on your illness.